-Applying for a grant for
+Applying for an Improving Lives grant for

 your organisation

-The purpose of these guidelines is to assist organisations considering making an application to our Improving Lives Fund (funding for organisations).
+The purpose of these guidelines is to assist organisations considering making an application to our Improving Lives Fund (grants for organisations).
 We appreciate the time and effort that goes into fundraising, so we hope that this guidance on our funding criteria and application process provides clear and explicit information, enabling you to be as informed as possible in making an application.

 If, after reading the guidelines, you are still unsure about your organisation’s eligibility or the application process, you are encouraged to contact the National Benevolent Charity to discuss your proposed application.

-Our Organisation Grants Manager, Vicky Oram-Ahern, can be contacted on vicky.oram@natben.org.uk or 01666 848 667 and is available to support applicants throughout the process.
+Our Organisation Grants Manager, Vicky Oram-Ahern, can be contacted on vicky.oram@natben.org.uk or 01666 846 773 and is available to support applicants throughout the process.

 What is the aim of our grant making?